-As an ultrasonic transceiver, the CH101 is capable of measuring distances to objects just by itself.
-However, a network of CH101 sensors can be used together for additional functionality such as 2D and 3D location identification.
+As ultrasonic transceivers, the CH101 and ICU-10201 are capable of measuring distances to objects just by themselves.
+However, a network of sensors can be used together for additional functionality such as 2D and 3D location identification.
 The most common sensor configurations are detailed below.